Sajanjohal49/Sajanjohal49/README.md

 # 💫 About Me:
  Hi, I am Sajandeep Singh a front-end developer.
-I'm constantly looking for ways to apply my practical knowledge
- <br>to a more professional setting.
+I'm constantly looking for ways to apply my practical knowledge to a more professional setting.
 I enjoy solving complex problems and turning them into simple and beautiful
  <br>interface designs.
 I also love the logic and structure of coding and always strive to write elegant and
  <br>efficient code, whether it be HTML, CSS, React or JavaScript.